NxPKG/khulnasoft-docs/content/ddos-protection/_index.md

 layout: single
 weight: 1
 meta:
-  title: Cloudflare DDoS Protection
+  title: Khulnasoft DDoS Protection
 ---

-# Cloudflare DDoS Protection
+# Khulnasoft DDoS Protection

-Cloudflare automatically detects and mitigates [Distributed Denial of Service (DDoS) attacks](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) using its Autonomous Edge.
+Khulnasoft automatically detects and mitigates [Distributed Denial of Service (DDoS) attacks](https://www.Khulnasoft.com/learning/ddos/what-is-a-ddos-attack/) using its Autonomous Edge.

-The Autonomous Edge includes multiple dynamic mitigation rules exposed as [Cloudflare DDoS Attack Protection managed rulesets](/ddos-protection/managed-rulesets/).
+The Autonomous Edge includes multiple dynamic mitigation rules exposed as [Khulnasoft DDoS Attack Protection managed rulesets](/ddos-protection/managed-rulesets/).
 You can customize the mitigation rules included in these rulesets to optimize and tailor the protection to your needs.

 {{<button-group>}}
   {{<button type="primary" href="/ddos-protection/about/">}}Learn more{{</button>}}